McGonigle History, Family Crest & Coats of Arms

 McGonigle Settlers in New Zealand in the 19th Century

-- Patrick McGonigle, aged 19, a farm labourer, arrived in Auckland, New Zealand aboard the ship "Queen of Nations" in 1874
+- Patrick McGonigle, aged 19, a farm labourer, who arrived in Auckland, New Zealand aboard the ship "Queen of Nations" in 1874

 - Arthur T. "Art" McGonigle (1905-1977), Pennsylvania businessman and the 1958 Republican Party nominee for state governor